folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 *   **Subscription start date.** The date the subscription starts.
 *   **Subscription end date.** The date the subscription ends.
 *   **Comment.** Any additional comments for the invoice line.
 *   **Accounting code.** The accounting code for the invoice line.
 If you select an account number from the drop-down list, the associated accounting code will display here.
+Note: If the **Export to accounting** checkbox is active, the **Accounting code** is required.
 *   **Account number.** The account number for the invoice line.
 This drop-down list contains vendor account numbers for the vendor selected on the invoice if any exist on the vendor’s Organization record.
 If one or more vendor accounts exist in the Organization record for the vendor, the first account appears in this field as the default value.
 *   **Quantity.** The number of items in the invoice line.
 *   **Sub-total.** The amount of this invoice line.
 Note: The subtotal amount must be distributed to one or more funds and is expressed in the currency defined in [Settings > Tenant > Language and localization](../../settings/settings_tenant/settings_tenant/#language-and-localization).